The Odyssey (dir: Jérôme Salle, 2016, cer 12A)

 Wed 15 Mar 2pm at mac, Cannon Hill Park, Birmingham B12 9QH £8 macbirmingham.co.uk

 Trash Film Night presents Birdemic: Shock & Terror in 5DX (dir: James Nguyen, 2010, cert 18)

 It may be inspired by Hitchcock’s The Birds but this is as close to anything resembling a quality film that Birdemic gets.
 Wallowing in a cinematic cess pit of incompetence and featuring clip art special effects it is certainly one of the most poorly conceived and executed films ever made.
 Trash Film Night hosts Luke and David invite you to pay money and enjoy their live commentary.
 Audience abuse of the film is actively encouraged and is part of the fun.
 ‘Who will survive?’
-Part of Birmingham’s Art and Science Festival read our preview here.
+Screened as part of Birmingham’s Art & Science Festival.

 Thu 16 Mar 8.30pm at Electric, Station Street, Birmingham B5 4DY £7 www.theelectric.co.uk

 Ulysse’s Gaze (dir: Theo Angelopoulos, 1995, cert PG)